Karl G. Maeser: Mid-winter Fair in San Francisco

-Missionaries from the LDS Church were removed from California in 1858 due to the Utah War.
-Missionary work resumed in 1892.
 Maeser presided over the California mission from January to August 1894 when he was replaced by Henry S. Tanner as president.

-Maeser's primary responsibility was to head the Utah exhibit at the Mid-winter Fair in San Francisco in 1894, while he was serving as Superintendent of Church Schools.
-The exposition was patterned after Chicago World's Fair of 1893.
-At the Chicago exhibit, the church had displayed minerals and produce from Utah.
-In the San Francisco exhibit, Maeser chose to focus more on beliefs of the church and educational accomplishments of students in the church school systems.
+Maeser's primary responsibility was to head the Utah exhibit at the Mid-winter Fair in San Francisco in 1894.
+The exposition was patterned after Chicago World's Fair of 1893, but Maeser's exhibit focused more on beliefs of the church and educational accomplishments of students in the church school systems.
 The church had an exhibit in the Manufacturers and Liberal Arts Building, and Maeser gave a series of lectures to bring more publicity to the church school exhibit.
 Utah's participation in the exhibit attempted to gain favor for its becoming a state.
 He and his companions helped distribute information about the history of Utah.
-No one was baptized into the church while Maeser was president of the mission; however, he did help create friendlier public-relations between Utah and California.

 Educational philosophies

 Maeser opposed educational philosophies of John Locke, who argued that education was for the elite only.
 Maeser recognized that Johann Bernhard Basedow had good ideas about treating students with kindness and removing physical punishment from the classroom; however, Maeser believed that "come, follow me" and not "thou shalt" were the best principles for teaching.
-In Maeser's eyes, Basedow was not a good example.

 Monitorial system

-Maeser included the Monitorial System from Andrew Bell and Joseph Lancaster in his teacher training courses.
+Maeser included the Monitorial system from Andrew Bell and Joseph Lancaster in his teacher training courses.
 This system suggested that more advanced students monitored the less advanced students and that the layout of a classroom should allow one teacher to oversee a large number of students.
-Maeser believed that this system was flawed, however, because it focused on developing efficiency and disregarded individuality.
-Maeser argued that the teacher have more personal interactions with students.
+Maeser believed that this system was flawed because it focused on developing efficiency and disregarded individuality.
+Maeser argued that the teacher should have more personal interactions with students.
 He implemented his monitorial organization so that each student would be responsible for something or someone else.
-Students were forced to look outside themselves, creating responsibility and organization.